MileHacker Logo

 Cultural Evolution

-Throughout the centuries, Leshan remained a significant center for Buddhist scholarship and pilgrimage.
+Over hundreds of years, Leshan remained a significant center for Buddhist scholarship and pilgrimage.
 Temples like Lingyun Temple, situated above the Grand Buddha's head, expanded and flourished.
 The city also served as a cultural melting pot, with impact from various dynasties shaping its architecture, art, and local customs.
 The Mahao Cliff Tombs, dating back to the Han Dynasty (206 BC – 220 AD), offer further evidence of Leshan''s old past, providing insights into early burial practices and artistic expressions.
 These tombs, carved directly into the hillsides, represent an unique form of archaeological heritage.

 Ancient Artistry

 The defining feature of Leshan is the Leshan Giant Buddha, an UNESCO World Heritage site and the world’s largest stone Buddha.
-Sculpted into the cliff where the Min, Dadu, and Qingyi rivers meet, this immense statue is evidence of ancient devotion and engineering.
+Cut into the cliff where the Min, Dadu, and Qingyi rivers meet, this immense statue is evidence of ancient devotion and engineering.

 Spiritual Journey